 How it begins is even more hilarious.
 Unlike other punishments, this one is sprung onto him at the last second.
-They had Murr believe they were doing a normal challenge by teaching students what to do when they skydive.
-Once they surprise Murr with the revelation that this is his punishment, cue him taking off his jumpsuit and storming off to their van before they drag him inside.
-He didn't have the key though.
+They had Murr believe they were doing a normal challenge, teaching students what to do when they skydive.
+Once they surprise Murr with the revelation that this is his punishment, cue him taking off his jumpsuit and storming off to their van (with no key) before they drag him inside.

-- Said permanent punishment involved Joe forcing the other three to get tattoos, which according to him he selected for each of them based on their personalities.
+The eponymous permanent punishment involved Joe forcing the other three to get tattoos, which - according to him - he selected for each of them based on their personalities.
 Q got "38, lives alone, has 3 cats" with a picture of a cat, to which Q noted he's turning 39 soon.
-Murr got a skydiving ferret, in reference to the punishment linked at the first item on this page where he "screamed like a bitch" just like the ferret on the tattoo.
+Murr got a skydiving ferret, in reference to the punishment where he "screamed like a bitch" just like the ferret on the tattoo.
 And Sal got...
-Jaden Smith.
+Jaden Smith.]]

-- In the intro for the Texas special, the jokers introduce the episode with over-the-top Southern accents dressed in typical cowboy garb.
-At the end, Q says "This offensive stereotype is missing only one thing!", at which point a stagehand changes his flat cap for a cowboy hat from offscreen (so that only his hands are visible) and the jokers cheer.
+In the intro for the Texas special, the jokers introduce the episode with over-the-top Southern accents while dressed in typical cowboy garb.
+At the end, Q says, "This offensive stereotype is missing only one thing!", at which point a stagehand changes his flat cap for a cowboy hat from offscreen (so that only his hands are visible) and the jokers cheer.

 "I'm going to copy and paste my opponent into a word document AND THEN DELETE IT!"